 - The teams at each table appoint a new table scorekeeper and round two commences.

 - Each subsequent round is played the same way other than the number of the desired die changes.
 In round two, players will need to roll a two.
 In round three, players will need to roll a three, and so on.

 Ending the Bunco Game

 When the players have decided to end the game with their last round, the scorekeepers should review the scoresheets to determine the winning team.

 - They will tally up the total number of wins and losses.

 - The players can determine the categories for winners, which may just be the player with the most wins, or it can also include multiple winners such as the player with the most wins and the player with the most Buncos.

 - Some players include prizes for the most losses or the person who had the same amount of wins and losses, as well as prizes for people who played but didn't score at the top or bottom.
 Above all, the game should be fun for everyone so the group can be creative with their prizes and awards.

 Variations in Bunco Game Rules

-There are many variations with Bunco that players enjoy.
-Some common ones are:
+There are many variations of Bunco that players enjoy.
+Some common variations include: